rclone/rclone/docs/content/rc.md

 ### --rc

-Flag to start the http server listen on remote requests
+Flag to start the http server listen on remote requests.

 ### --rc-addr=IP

-IPaddress:Port or :Port to bind server to. (default "localhost:5572")
+IPaddress:Port or :Port to bind server to. (default "localhost:5572").

 ### --rc-cert=KEY

-SSL PEM key (concatenation of certificate and CA certificate)
+SSL PEM key (concatenation of certificate and CA certificate).

 ### --rc-client-ca=PATH

-Client certificate authority to verify clients with
+Client certificate authority to verify clients with.

 ### --rc-htpasswd=PATH

-htpasswd file - if not provided no authentication is done
+htpasswd file - if not provided no authentication is done.

 ### --rc-key=PATH

-SSL PEM Private key
+TLS PEM private key file.

 ### --rc-max-header-bytes=VALUE

-Maximum size of request header (default 4096)
+Maximum size of request header (default 4096).

 ### --rc-min-tls-version=VALUE